 And there appeared an angel unto him from heaven, strengthening him.
 Luke 22:43

 In the fire, personal strength can fail completely.
 It doesn’t happen often but when it does, it’s frightening.
-I’ve coped with things long-term and thought I was doing well but then one small disappointment sends me over the edge.
-Vitality has been far from me.
+I’ve coped with things long-term and thought I was doing well but then one another disappointment sends me over the edge.
+Vitality was far from me.
 Those who might have had the capacity to understand were either not around or were taken up with other things.

 Jesus knows those moments.
 In the darkest hour of His life, His disciples succumbed to weariness and fell asleep after He told them He needed them.
 He found Himself alone, all night long, even though love was not too far away.
 He knew they loved Him but in that dark moment, they failed to come through for Him.
 Scripture doesn’t say if Jesus specifically asked for His Father to send angels to tend to Him.
 But regardless, God took care of His Son.
 He saw His condition.
 He heard His cries.
 God was proactive to provide just what Jesus needed to regain strength.

 God was invested in the life of His Son.
 He is also invested in His other sons and daughters.
 That same care is promised to us.
 Though people love deeply, they have limits.
 They have lives which need their attention.
 They have their own griefs.
 Because of that, their ability to love and give us what we need is intermittent.
 Oh, but God’s love never fails.
 He’s never distracted and short on attention.
 He’s never depleted and short on power.
 Every moment of the day, He bends close to watch our lives and discern our needs.

 Who is it that is unavailable to you today?
 Know that God is near and full of promises.
 Who is it that has already failed you?
 God stands in the gap to more than compensate.
 In your Garden of Gethsemane, despair is never the last word.

 May this never be in my vocabulary.
 “There is no one to help me.”
 Amen